College of Science - Department of Chemistry

 |Surface and Colloid Chemistry||Colloid and surface chemistry includes basic theories and applications.
 It covers surface tension, absorption, surfactants, optical properties and electrical properties of colloids, particle-size determination, foam, emulsion, fog, smoke, gels and solid solutions. |

 |Environmental Chemistry||Preventive methods and controlling techniques for air and water pollution, atmospheric chemical and photochemical reactions, environmental chemical analysis, substances in the atmosphere.|

 |Radiochemistry||Radiation and the theory of atomic disintegration, equations of radioactive decay and growth, nuclear fission reactions, applications of radioactivity in analytical chemistry. |

 |Clinical Chemistry||Clinical chemistry is a multidisciplinary science which delineates diverse fields such as human physiology, pathology, Biochemistry, hematology, immunology, endocrinology, pharmacology and toxicology. |

-A minimum of 24 graduate credits in chemistry from courses listed in item IV are required,including at least three of the five advanced core courses: Advanced Analytical istry, Advanced Inorganic Chemistry, Advanced Organic Chemistry, Advanced Quantum hemistry and Advanced Thermodynamics.
+A minimum of 24 graduate credits in chemistry from courses listed in item IV are required and 2 credits of General Education, chemistry courses including at least three of the five advanced core courses: Advanced Inorganic Chemistry, Advanced Organic Chemistry, Advanced Analytical Chemistry, Advanced Physical Chemistry and Advanced Materials Chemistry.
 In addition, six credits of thesis registration are required.The graduate students are also required to submit a thesis, and take a final oral examination.